AI Computer vision

 • More interpretable and explainable.
 Researchers are developing new ways to make computer vision systems more interpretable and explainable, so that we can better understand how they work and make decisions.

-• Be used to solve new and challenging problems.
-As computer vision algorithms become more powerful, they will be used to solve new and challenging problems, such as developing new diagnostic tools for diseases and creating more realistic and immersive virtual worlds.
+• We will use CV algorithms to solve new and challenging problems as they become more powerful, such as developing new diagnostic tools for diseases and creating more realistic and immersive virtual worlds.

 Conclusion